|Oracle® TimesTen In-Memory Database Java Developer's Guide

 /quickstart.html, especially the links under SAMPLE PROGRAMS, for information about the following:

-build_sampledb script creates a sample database and demo schema.
-You must run this before you start using the demos.
+.bat on Windows) creates a sample database and demo schema.
+You must use this before you start using the demos.

 ttenv script generally used for TimesTen setup, sets up the demo environment.
-You must run this each time you enter a session where you want to compile and run any of the demos.
+You must use this each time you enter a session where you want to compile or run any of the demos.

 quickstart/sample_code directory.
 For instructions on compiling and running the demos, see the README file or files in the subdirectories.